3rd July, 2024

 Annual maintenance can include:

 Annual servicing is a requirement for the majority of fire extinguishers, however, it is best to check your extinguishers for the servicing schedule.
-Some types of fire extinguishers (e.g. P50) although not currently as common, don't require such an in-depth annual service.
-You should always follow the steps provided by the manufacturer for annual maintenance to ensure your extinguisher stays in good working order.
+Some types of fire extinguishers (e.g. P50) - although not currently as common - don't require such an in-depth annual service.

-Even with annual maintenance, fire extinguishers don't last forever.
-The contents, and the components, age over time.
-Every 5 to 10 years (depending on the extinguisher type), extinguishers need a re-fill or complete overhaul and replacement.
-A test by discharge and refill is usually carried out every 5 years for extinguisher types:
+Every 5 to 10 years (depending on the extinguisher type), your fire extinguishers will need either a re-fill or a complete overhaul and replacement.

 And every 10 years for: